-As I was thinking of a Cornish Game Hens recipe and how to cook cornish hens on the BBQ I also thought I'd check Wikipedia to find out just what the heck a Rock Cornish Game Hen was.
+As I was thinking of different ways I could cook cornish game hens on the BBQ I also thought I should probably find out just what the heck a Rock Cornish Game Hen was.

 Regardless of their pedigree, they are a tasty little bird.
 For this cornish game hens recipe we've created a very appropriate Cranberry-Balsamic reduction that is used to glaze the bird when it's almost cooked.

 Tucked under the skin is a butter, lemon and italian seasoning mixture that bastes the meat as it cooks.

 And when you stuff the cavity of the hen with lemons the meat stays nice and juicy.Read Reviews/Leave Comments

 Prep Time: 10 minutes

 What you'll need:

 In a small sauce pan combine the whole cranberry sauce (not a jelly, make sure this is the sauce with the whole cranberries in it), the balsamic vinegar and lemon juice.

 Simmer over medium heat for about 10 minutes until the sauce is thickened.